-Taiwan announces new passport design, voted on by public
+Bubble tea and braised pork: Contest invites Taiwanese to vote on creative passport designs

 (CNN) — Voted on by thousands of Taiwanese, the results of a "We are Taiwan" Passport Cover Design Competition are in -- and bubble tea fans won't be impressed.

 Organized by Taiwan's New Power Party, the competition was a response to a recent resolution passed by the Legislative Yuan (the island's parliament body) calling for a passport design that would shine a greater spotlight on the island's local characters.
-(The same resolution also called on China Airlines to consider a name change.)
+(The same resolution that called on China Airlines to consider a name change.)

 The New Power Party is a left-wing political party founded in 2015.
 It currently holds three of the 113 seats in the Legislative Yuan.